December 28, 2020

 THE 27TH DAY (1957)

 Based on John Mantley’s 1956 novel of the same name, this seventy-five-minute science fiction effort could be considered a thought-provoking approach but it is the time-honored Hollywood fear that atomic weapons will destroy Earth by dim-witted political administrations.
 And every galaxy knows about it.
-Though not given any credit, Robert Fresco wrote the screenplay adaption.
+Though not given any credit, Robert Fresco wrote the screenplay's adaption.
 An oversight I assume and not at his request.
 It is competently directed by William Asher and produced by Helen Ainsworth for Columbia Pictures.
 Mischa Bakaleinikoff composed an effective score.
 It is a solid lead cast though most are not globally known.
 A misleading poster suggests aliens arrive to attack Earthlings.
 Again.
 The film is well-played with a refreshing alien twist.

-Aliens are almost always portrayed by Hollywood as wiser than mere humans.
-Mankind’s hopeless assumption that it is always greener on the other side of their life.
-It is not turning out like they had hoped.
-As representatives of the world's population, five earthlings are taken aboard a spacecraft by an alien, Arnold Moss, the planet’s marketing director.
-He travels at the speed of light yet waits until the last minute to save his people.
+Hollywood almost always portrays aliens as wiser than mere humans.
+Mankind’s hopeless assumption is that it is always greener on the other side of their life, which is not evolving like they had hoped.
+As representatives of the world's population, five earthlings (that number is not a typo) are taken aboard a spacecraft by an alien, Arnold Moss, the planet’s marketing director.
+He travels at the speed of light yet waits until the last minute to save his people from annihilation.
 The aliens favor Earth as their new home.
 The problem is all the humans taking up so much space.
 The subjects are given three capsules, each capable of destroying all human life within a 3,000-mile radius.
-No trees, wildlife, nor anything constructed by men or women will be harmed.
+Neither the environment nor anything constructed by men or women will be harmed.
+Whew!
+Each of the five can only open the capsule case through their specific mental projection.
 The liberal alien believes the entire human history is one of self-destruction and it will not surprise him if the capsules are used for this purpose.
 Aliens can be a pessimistic bunch.
-However, if the humans behave themselves, there will be no invasion on the twenty-seventh day.
-I assume they will then challenge another planet for rights.
+However, if humans behave themselves, the capsules will be rendered useless, and no invasion on the twenty-seventh day.
+They will simply challenge another planet for living rights.

 Alien Moss interrupts worldwide broadcasting transmission to reveal the names of the five, becoming the first alien whistle-blower.
 The media speculates about the “dangerous five” with a fever pitch of personal opinions.
 It becomes a pandemic of fear.
 The group gets shorter by one, a suicide.
 Another, Valerie French, throws her capsules into the ocean relieving her of any relevance in the film.
 Not making a great deal of sense, she catches the next flight to rejoin top-billed Gene Barry.
 Now with a new purpose, she becomes the companion and sounding board for his theories.
 The police have awarded Barry an APB, but not for being a newspaper reporter.
 Citizens are warned not to take the law into their own hands yet someone fitting his description has already been killed.
 Quoting Barry, “People hate because they fear and they fear anything they don’t understand.”
-Relinquishing their three-day hideout at an abandoned horse-race track, they place their bets with the authorities.
+Relinquishing their three-day hideout at an off-season horse race track, they place their bets with the authorities.

-Friedrich Ledebur, above, a year after playing the bald, creepy, tattooed Queequeg in "Moby Dick," has a brief role as a brilliant scientist and the most chiseled, aesthetic face in this film.
-After learning of the alien’s ultimatum, he subjects himself with a lethal dose of gamma radiation just in case they need a guinea pig to test one of the capsules.
-To his “good fortune” they do!
+Friedrich Ledebur, above, a year after playing the bald, creepy, tattooed Queequeg in Moby Dick, has a brief role as a brilliant scientist with the most chiseled, aesthetic face in this film.
+Once realizing the alien’s ultimatum, he subjects himself to a lethal dose of gamma radiation just in case they need a guinea pig to test one of the capsules.
+To his good fortune, they do!
 They place him on an inflatable raftwith an irrelevant life vestin the South Atlantic Ocean.
 We see him happily wave.
-The coordinates are given.
-He vaporizes.
-Tough go, that one.
+His coordinates are given.
+He only vaporizes.
+No one else in a 3,000-mile radius is affected.
+One of the five, a respected scientist determines a complete set of capsules has a numbered code of “math destruction.”
+He activates all three capsules and the results indicate they contain the power for both life and death.
+Confusingly, the screenplay suggests the capsules know which is which.

 EX-TER-MI-NATE!
 EX-TER-MINATE!!